Sufflavus/Portfolio/README.md

 ## About me

 I am a pretty active person.
 Love coding, working on my own open source projects, reading books, drawing and danceing.
-I have an MSc in Applied Mathematics from The Moscow Institute of Physics and Technology (https://mipt.ru/english/).
+I have an MSc in Applied Mathematics from [The Moscow Institute of Physics and Technology](https://mipt.ru/english/).
 Currently I work as a full-stack web developer at [Infotecs](http://www.infotecs.us/).
 I am an active opensource participator as well.
 Given the right opportunity I am willing to move pretty much anywhere.